 Buy organic whenever you can, especially peaches.
 Since you are using the rind of the orange in this recipe, I would buy organic also.

-Wine Soaked White Peaches
+Ingredients for Wine Soaked White Peaches

-- 4 large white organic white peaches
+- 4 large white peaches

-- 1 organic orange
+- 1 orange

-- 1 cup Pinot Grigio
+- 1 cup Pino Grigio

 - 2 tablespoons honey